 Because of the risk of infection posed by Meibomian gland blockages, antibacterial eye drops may also be prescribed, however they may not be needed, and should only be used under a doctor’s recommendation.

-Dietary supplements or modification to your diet can help, too, specifically in regards to omega-3 fatty acids.
+Dietary supplements or modifications to your diet can help, too, specifically in regard to omega-3 fatty acids.
 These are found in foods like fish and nuts, and will greatly help with the healthy production of oils within the eyelids, and skin in general.
 This offers the benefit of not just reducing symptoms now, but helping to prevent future issues as well.

-These small plugs are inserted into the tear ducts, they effectively block the duct and prevent drainage therefore keeping the tears on the eye
+These small plugs are inserted into the tear ducts, they effectively block the duct and prevent drainage therefore keeping the tears in the eye

-A warn (not too hot) compress placed over the affected eye will soften the dried matter and may help the natural oils flow more freely.
+A warm (not too hot) compress placed over the affected eye will soften the dried matter and may help the natural oils flow more freely.

 A pharmacist may be able to suggest some over the counter eye drops that can relieve your symptoms but not necessarily treat the condition.